jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum-unemployment.md

 ---

-As with the income data, the unemployment data is downloaded from nomis, and so is already close to how we want it.
+As with the income data, the unemployment data is downloaded from Nomis, and so is already close to how we want it.
 All that is required is removing some rows which contain invalid data, as well as renaming the columns, before saving as a pickle.